scoheb/release-service-catalog/pipelines/run-collectors/README.md

 | taskGitUrl                   | The url to the git repo where the release-service-catalog tasks to be used are stored                             | Yes      | https://github.com/konflux-ci/release-service-catalog.git    |
 | taskGitRevision              | The revision in the taskGitUrl repo to be used                                                                    | No       | -                                                            |

+## Changes in 0.4.0
+* Add previousReleasePath parameter to run-collectors task

 ## Changes in 0.3.0
 * Add new parameters to define the collectors repository and revision